 C-18 addresses the consequences of the Internet replacing traditional news media, particularly newspapers.
 The government is trying to prop up the media gatekeepers to filter fake news and decide what is important when many Internet users have chosen to around them.
 Forcing the platforms to pay Canadian newspapers for the social media links they generate is beyond the pale and may well violate international trade agreements.
 If anything, as Andrew Coyne recently pointed out, the payment should be the other way around since social media links generate readership.

 There is a role for government in defining and policing online harms.
 Unfortunately, our federal government has a terrible record in its proposals to regulate the Internet.
 Instead of embracing the Internet as a technology of the future it has tried to adapt it the economic structures of the past.
 Instead of embracing its liberating capabilities, it has opted for woke conformity.

-Roland is a senior fellow at FC.
+Roland Renner is a senior fellow at the Frontier Centre for Public Policy.
 He owns a consulting company assisting competitive telecom companies (satellite, cable, ISP’s).